505 - Travel and Expense Policy

 • Mileage for in-town errands

 • Events for employees. (i.e., birthday parties, baby or bridal showers, Boss' Day, Secretary's Day, farewell or retirement receptions, office luncheons or picnics, etc.).
-When applicable, these authorized events are coordinated through the Office of the President.
-Please note: Any other department/division Employ Appreciation/Hospitality events are reimbursable only if these events have been given prior approval and listed as an approved event in the budget of the relevant Senior Vice-President.
+When applicable, these authorized events are coordinated through the Office of the President or Human Resources.
+Please note: Any other department/division Employ Appreciation/Hospitality events are reimbursable only if these events have been given prior approval and listed as an approved event in the budget of department budget owner.

 • Traffic or parking tickets